klebgenomics/Kaptive/docs/db/curation.md

     "O11αβ,2β" = { loci = ["OL2α*"], extra_genes = ["gmlA", "gmlB", "gmlC", "wbmV", "wbmW", "wbmX"] }
     ```

-    Here, the first line states that if *orf8* is present in a genome carrying any of the OL2α.1, OL2α.2 or OL2α.3 loci, the phenotype will be predicted as 'O2αγ'.
+    Here, the first line states that if *gmlA*, *gmlB* and *gmlC* are present in a genome carrying any of the OL2α.1, OL2α.2 or OL2α.3 loci, the phenotype will be predicted as 'O2β'.
+All genes must be present and detected without truncations in order for this phenotype to apply.
+If only a subset of genes are detected and/or if one or more of the genes includes a nonsense or frameshift mutation, the phenotype will be reported as the default type specified in the `O type:` label in the O locus `source` qualifier (in this case it would be O2α).

 !!! tip
     We developed an [app](https://kaptive-database-validator.streamlit.app/) to help you validate your database GenBank file, generate the metadata TOML and create phenotype logic.